 Laura also writes fantasy for pleasure and ongoing skill growth.
 She looks forward to releasing her fiction debut, Written in Our Bones.

-Before founding Mythulu, Laura worked as a wilderness therapy trail guide for the Anasazi Foundation from January 2012 to November 2013.
+Before founding Mythulu, Laura worked as a wilderness therapy trail guide for the Anasazi Foundation for two years.
+She hiked in both summer deserts and winter snowstorms.
 She was a certified Wilderness First Responder for 5 years through NOLS.
 These experiences in the desert assisting at-risk youth and young adults through both medical and personal crises have left a permanent impact on her.

 Although long-haul outdoor adventures have been back-burnered to vacation hobby status, she enjoys helping individuals navigate challenges with courage and pursue their inner greatness whenever the opportunity arises.